-Foster Falls Small Wild Area along Fiery Gizzard Trail Sequatchie, TN (Marion Co.)
+Fiery Gizzard South Trailhead, Sequatchie, TN (Marion Co.)
 Foster Falls is a spectacular 60-foot waterfall plunging into a deep pool of water.
 It's a quick and easy walk along a handicapped-accessible trail to the overlook at Foster Falls.
 From there, a more difficult trail leads to a suspension bridge at the base of the falls (1 mile round-trip).
 Backcountry camping at Father Adamz Campground off the Climber's Loop Trail and vehicle camping at Foster Falls.
-Reservations: http://tnstateparks.com/parks/about/south-cumberland.

-Directions:
+Reservations: reserve.tnstateparks.com/south-cumberland/campsites Directions:

 From Chattanooga, take I-24 W to TN-28 N in Jasper (exit 155).
 Follow signs for US-41 N/TN-150 toward Tracy City.
-Follow TN-150 to the top of the plateau and proceed 3 miles to Foster Falls Road on the left, which leads to the Foster Falls parking lot.
+Follow TN-150 to the top of the plateau and proceed 3 miles to Foster Falls Road on the left, which leads to the Fiery Gizzard South trailhead, and to Foster Falls.

-SoutheastTennessee.com Sycamore Falls (12 feet) and Bluehole Falls (9 feet) Grundy Forest State Natural Area along Fiery Gizzard Trail Tracy City, TN (Grundy Co.)
-This moderate 2.6-mile round-trip hike starts as the Grundy Day Loop and takes you past Bluehole Falls, Black Canyon Cascades and some interesting geologic formations.
-Take the short 0.6-mile spur trail (Fiery Gizzard Trail) to arrive at Sycamore Falls.
-Take a dip in swimming holes at both waterfalls.
+Sycamore, Hanes Hole and Blue Hole Falls Fiery Gizzard North trailhead, Tracy City, TN (Grundy Co.)
+This moderate 2.6-mile round-trip hike starts as the Grundy Day Loop and takes you past 9-foot Blue Hole Falls, 10-foot Hanes Hole Falls, Black Canyon Cascades and some interesting geologic formations.
+Take the short 0.6-mile spur trail (Fiery Gizzard Trail) to arrive at 12-foot Sycamore Falls.
+Take a dip in swimming holes at Sycamore and Blue Hole Falls.
 Directions:

 From Chattanooga, take I-24 W to exit 135 in Monteagle and continue right.
 Turn right to follow US-41 S toward Tracy City.
-Follow signs to Grundy Forest State Natural Area parking lot on right.
+Turn right on 3rd Street and follow the signs to the Fiery Gizzard North trailhead, in the Grundy Forest State Natural Area.